 - Cover the pan in plastic and let it rise for another hour.

-- After the rolls are done rising, bake them in the oven for 35 minutes or until golden brown.
+- After the rolls are done rising, bake them in the oven at 400° for 20-25 minutes or until golden brown.
 Let them cool for 5 minutes before serving.

 - Icing: While the rolls are cooling mix together the milk, cream cheese and powdered sugar in a medium sized bowl until combined and evenly spread it on the cinnamon rolls and serve.